stackrox/stackrox/scanner/decisions/0004-scannerv4-read-vulneralbilities.md

 This document focuses exclusively on the pipeline for updating CVSS enrichment data.

-We are not making any decisions for the updating pipeline of other data (vulneralbility data and repo to cpe mapping data) at this moment.
+We are not making any decisions for the updating pipeline of other data (vulnerability data and repo to cpe mapping data) at this moment.